aston89/DASR-Differential-Anisotropic-Shimmer-Reductor-for-ReShade/README.md

 Normalizing by the total weight ensures that the output always remains within a predictable range regardless of the selected configuration.
 This design also makes the algorithm highly tunable.
 Different rendering engines exhibit different failure modes.
-Some engines mainly suffer from temporal shimmer.
-Others produce strong moiré patterns.
+**Some engines mainly suffer from temporal shimmer, others produce strong moiré patterns.**
 Some scenes are dominated by distant foliage, while others mainly contain hard geometric edges.
 Instead of hardcoding assumptions, DASR exposes the contribution of each detector, allowing the risk map to adapt to the characteristics of the rendering pipeline without modifying the algorithm itself.
 The resulting value represents a probability-like confidence that the current pixel is affected by visible aliasing and should therefore receive adaptive filtering in the following stage.